-Corporate Yoga & Meditation in Montreal - Esther Yoga Teacher
+Yoga & Meditation Instructor in Montreal - Esther

 We offer corporate yoga and meditation in Montreal

-Are you looking for a yoga instructor for corporate yoga or meditation classes in Montreal?
+Are you looking for a yoga instructor for corporate yoga or corporate meditation classes in Montreal?
+We have a team of yoga instructors in Montreal who can teach yoga and meditation in the workplace.
 Let Santé Active introduce you to Esther one of our yoga instructors in Greater Montreal.

 I've tried many different styles of yoga over the years and fell in love with the yoga community as well as the yogic way of living.
 I have practiced and studied at several yoga studios over the years but decided to attain my certification through Yogaspace in Toronto.
 I am a graduate of Yogaspace's YTT program at the RYT200 level, as well as a graduate of their Therapeutic Yoga program.
 Yogaspace teaches authentic lineages of Hatha from a non-judgemental, feminist framework which really resonates with me.
 I am grateful for the invaluable guidance of Kathryn Beet and the invaluable direction of Patricia White, Darcie Clark, and Hali Schwartz, my mentors, and teachers.
 I continue to learn and take workshops in Iyengar, Ashtanga, Prana, Vinyasa Flow, Yin, and Restorative yoga.
 I am also a Nutritionist and hold my Coach's certificate.